Maserati Quattroporte: Quattroporte II (AM123, 1974–1978)

 Maserati had planned to equip Quattroporte II with a V8 engine, but the Tipo 107 V8 engine was too large for the Citroën SM based chassis on top of being too obsolete.
 A prototype for a 4.0-litre V8 engine was built from two compact Citroën-Maserati V6 engines.
 Maserati cut through the rear cylinders in half on one block (2.5 cylinders per bank, discarding the rear) and the middle cylinders in half on another block (1.5 cylinders per bank, discarding the front) then welded the blocks together.
-The output was 190 kW.
+The output was an estimated 190 kW.
 The new V8 engine was fitted to the Citroën SM for durability testing which lasted for 17000 km.
 This was done to prove that the chassis was robust enough to handle the additional power of the larger engine.
 Alejandro de Tomaso, the Italian entrepreneur who took over Maserati in 1975, cancelled the V8 engine programme.

 A single running prototype of the Quattroporte II was built and tested in 1974.
 The 1973 oil crisis and the collapse of Citroën's finances in 1974 prevented Maserati from gaining the EEC approval for the European market.
 The production did not commence until 1976, and each Quattroporte II was built to order and sold in the Middle East and Spain where the type approval was not needed.
 Only twelve production cars were built from 1976 to 1978.

 The engineering and development had cost Maserati about four billion lire by the time the production ended in 1978.